skoona/skn_utils/README.md

 The intent of this gem is to be a container of data results, with easy access to its contents with on-demand transformation back to a hash (#to_hash) for easy serialization using standard ruby Hash serialization methods.

 * Transforms the initialization hash into object instance variables, with their Keys as the variable names
 * If the key's value is also a hash, it too can optionally become an Object.
 * if the key's value is a Array of Hashes, each element of the Array can optionally become an Object.

 This nesting action is controlled by the value of the options key ':depth'.
 The key :depth defaults to :multi, and has options of :single, :multi, or :multi_with_arrays

-The ability of the resulting Object to be Marshalled(dump/load) can be preserved by merging configuration options
-    into the input params key ':enable_serialization' set to true.
+The ability of the resulting Object to be Marshalled(dump/load) can be preserved by merging configuration options into the input params key ':enable_serialization' set to true.
 It defaults to false for speed purposes

 ### New Features
 --------------------------------

+    12/2015  V2.0
-    12/2015   V2.0  All references to ActiveRecord or Rails has been removed to allow use in non-Rails environments as a result serialization is done with standard Ruby Hash serialization methods; by first transforming object back to a hash using its #to_hash method.
+	All references to ActiveRecord or Rails has been removed to allow use in non-Rails environments as a result serialization is done with standard Ruby Hash serialization methods; by first transforming object back to a hash using its #to_hash method.

+	06/2015  V1.5.1 commit #67ef656
+	Last Version to depend on Rails (ActiveModel) for #to_json and #to_xml serialization

 ### Configuration Options